-For the benefit of people that work in Media, I should explain that doing “lines” was not as much fun as it sounds.
-No, what I’m talking about is where you have to write something like “I must not set off the fire alarm” a thousand times.
+“Lines” was where you have to write something like “I must not set off the fire alarm” a thousand times.

 Yes, The Escape Artist is back once again in the guise of a music critic from the NME…armed with earnest prose, tortuous metaphors and psycho-babble to review more classic songs about financial independence.

 Humans are creatures of the herd (or troop).
 We’re a bunch of emotional monkeys who tend to do what the other monkeys around us are doing.
 And think what the other monkeys around us are thinking.

 Unfortunately, most people are drifting through life.
 That’s fine, but to get to financial independence you need to take ownership of your life, your investments and your spending decisions.